Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "People who say it cannot be done should not interrupt those who are doing it."
+> "An empty head is not really empty; it is stuffed with rubbish.
+Hence the difficulty of forcing anything into an empty head."
-> — **George Bernard Shaw**
+> — **Eric Hoffer**

 ---